recatek/togglog/README.md

 togglog
 -------
-A toggle wrapper for the `log` crate.
+A compile-time toggle wrapper for the `log` crate.

 Add togglog to your dependencies as if it was the log crate:
 ```